 Chichen Itza Video Vlog!

 Chichen Itza is one of the “new” seven Wonders of the World, which were designated in 2007 by votes from more than 100 million people.
-Along with the Great Wall of China, Machu Picchu, Christ the Redeemer Statue in Brazil, the Roman Colosseum, the Taj Mahal, and finally, Petra in Jordan ~ Chichen Itza is considered one of the new Wonders for its demonstration of the genius of ancient Mayan civilization.
-No picture does it justice: this is a place you really must discover for yourself.
-But in this “Chichen Itza Video Vlog” post, we’ll take you inside our journey there & give you an idea what to expect as a traveler…Â
+Along with the Great Wall of China, Machu Picchu, Christ the Redeemer Statue in Brazil, the Roman Colosseum, the Taj Mahal, & Petra in Jordan ~ Chichen Itza is considered one of the new Wonders, for its demonstration of ancient Mayan’s genius.
+No photo does it justice: this is a place you must discover for yourself.
+But in this “Chichen Itza Video Vlog” post, we’ll take you inside our journey, & give you an idea what to expect as a traveler…

 The most famous structure at Chichen Itza ~ the great pyramid of El Castillo.